 Better sleep.
 Even short bursts of exercise in the morning or afternoon can help regulate your sleep patterns.
 If you prefer to exercise at night, relaxing exercises such as yoga or gentle stretching can help promote sleep.

-Wondering just how active you need to be to get a mental health boost?
-It’s probably not as much as you think.
-You don’t need to devote hours out of your busy day, train at the gym, sweat buckets, or run mile after monotonous mile.
-You can reap all the physical and mental health benefits of exercise with 30-minutes of moderate exercise five times a week.
-Two 15-minute or even three 10-minute exercise sessions can also work just as well.
+You don’t need to devote hours out of your busy day to train at the gym, sweat buckets, or run mile after monotonous mile to reap all the physical and mental health benefits of exercise.
+Just 30-minutes of moderate exercise five times a week is enough.
+And even that can be broken down into two 15-minute or even three 10-minute exercise sessions if that’s easier.

-If that still seems intimidating, don’t despair.
-Even just a few minutes of physical activity are better than none at all.
 If you don’t have time for 15 or 30 minutes of exercise, or if your body tells you to take a break after 5 or 10 minutes, for example, that’s okay, too.
 Start with 5- or 10-minute sessions and slowly increase your time.
 The more you exercise, the more energy you’ll have, so eventually you’ll feel ready for a little more.
-The key is to commit to do some moderate physical activity—however little—on most days.
-As exercising becomes habit, you can slowly add extra minutes or try different types of activities.
+The key is to commit to some moderate physical activity—however little—on most days.
+As exercising becomes a habit, you can slowly add extra minutes or try different types of activities.
 If you keep at it, the benefits of exercise will begin to pay off.

 Research shows that moderate levels of exercise are best for most people.
 Moderate means:

-So now you know that exercise will help you feel much better and that it doesn’t take as much effort as you might have thought.
-But taking that first step is still easier said than done.
-Exercise obstacles are very real—particularly when you’re also struggling with mental health.
-Here are some common barriers and what you can do to get past them.
+Even when you know that exercise will help you feel better, taking that first step is still easier said than done.
+Obstacles to exercising are very real—particularly when you’re also struggling with a mental health issue.

 Feeling exhausted.
-When you’re tired or stressed, it feels like working out will just make it worse.
+When you’re tired, depressed, or stressed, it seems that working out will just make you feel worse.
 But the truth is that physical activity is a powerful energizer.
 Studies show that regular exercise can dramatically reduce fatigue and increase your energy levels.
-If you are really feeling tired, promise yourself a 5-minute walk.
-Chances are you’ll be able to go five more minutes.
+If you are really feeling tired, promise yourself a quick, 5-minute walk.
+Chances are, once you get moving you’ll have more energy and be able to walk for longer.

 Feeling overwhelmed.
-When you’re stressed or depressed, the thought of adding another obligation can seem overwhelming.
-Working out just doesn’t seem doable.
-If you have children, managing childcare while you exercise can be a big hurdle.
-Just remember that physical activity helps us do everything else better.
-If you begin thinking of physical activity as a priority, you will soon find ways to fit small amounts in a busy schedule.
+When you’re stressed or depressed, the thought of adding another obligation to your busy daily schedule can seem overwhelming.
+Working out just doesn’t seem practical.
+If you have children, finding childcare while you exercise can also be a big hurdle.
+However, if you begin thinking of physical activity as a priority (a necessity for your mental well-being), you’ll soon find ways to fit small amounts of exercise into even the busiest schedule.

 Many of us find it hard enough to motivate ourselves to exercise at the best of times.
-When we feel depressed, anxious, stressed or have other mental or emotional problems, it can be doubly difficult.
-This is especially true of depression and anxiety, and it can leave you feeling trapped in a catch-22 situation.
-You know exercise will make you feel better, but depression has robbed you of the energy and motivation you need to exercise, or your social anxiety means you can’t bear the thought of being seen at an exercise class or running through the park.
-So, what can you do?
+But when you feel depressed, anxious, stressed or have another mental health problem, it can seem doubly difficult.
+This is especially true of depression and anxiety, which can leave you feeling trapped in a catch-22 situation.
+You know exercise will make you feel better, but depression has robbed you of the energy and motivation you need to work out, or your social anxiety means you can’t bear the thought of being seen at an exercise class or running through the park.

-When you’re under the cloud of an emotional disorder and haven’t exercised for a long time, setting yourself extravagant goals like completing a marathon or working out for an hour every morning will only leave you more despondent if you fall short.
-Better to set yourself achievable goals and build up from there.
+Start small.
+When you’re under the cloud of anxiety or depression and haven’t exercised for a long time, setting extravagant goals like completing a marathon or working out for an hour every morning will only leave you more despondent if you fall short.
+Better to set achievable goals and build up from there.

-That may be first thing in the morning before work or school, or at lunchtime before the mid-afternoon lull hits, or in longer sessions at the weekend.
+Schedule workouts when your energy is highest.
+Perhaps you have most energy first thing in the morning before work or school or at lunchtime before the mid-afternoon lull hits?
+Or maybe you do better exercising for longer at the weekends.
 If depression or anxiety has you feeling tired and unmotivated all day long, try dancing to some music or simply going for a walk.
 Even a short, 15-minute walk can help clear your mind, improve your mood, and boost your energy level.
-As you move and start to feel a little better, you’ll experience a greater sense of control over your well-being.
-You may even feel energized enough to exercise more vigorously—by walking further, breaking into a run, or adding a bike ride, for example.
+As you move and start to feel a little better, you’ll often boost your energy enough to exercise more vigorously—by walking further, breaking into a run, or adding a bike ride, for example.